The JCMT BISTRO Survey: Evidence for Pinched Magnetic Fields in Quiescent Filaments of NGC 1333: Observations and Methods

-We use the same polarimetry data as in \citetalias{2020ApJ...899...28D} (see that paper for full details on the observations and data analysis).
-The observation covers the main part ($\sim 1.5 \mathrm{pc} \times 2.0 \mathrm{pc}$) of NGC 1333, and an intricate network of filaments with a column density above $\sim 10^{23}~\mathrm{H_2~cm^{-2}}$ is detected in \emph{I} and \emph{PI} with a good signal-to-noise ratio (SNR) of $I/\delta I \geqslant 10$ and $PI/\delta PI \geqslant 3$.
+We use the same polarimetry data as in \citetalias{2020ApJ...899...28D} (see that paper for full details of the observations and data analysis).
+The observation covers the main part ($\sim 1.5 \mathrm{pc} \times 2.0 \mathrm{pc}$) of NGC 1333, and an intricate network of filaments with a column density above $\sim 10^{23}~\mathrm{H_2~cm^{-2}}$ is detected in \emph{I} and PI with a good signal-to-noise ratio (S/N) of $I/\delta I \geqslant 10$ and $\mathrm{PI}/\delta \mathrm{PI} \geqslant 3$.
 A central cutout of the observation is shown in Figure \ref{fig:filament_section_pos}.
-We check the \emph{I} and \emph{PI} sensitivity as a function of the spatial frequency by estimating the spatial power spectra of \emph{I} and \emph{PI} along the blue dashed line in Figure \ref{fig:filament_section_pos}.
+We check the \emph{I} and PI sensitivity as a function of the spatial frequency by estimating the spatial power spectra of \emph{I} and PI along the blue dashed line in Figure \ref{fig:filament_section_pos}.
 We confirm that two observations trace the small-scale structure comparable to the filament width with equal sensitivity (Appendix \ref{sec:polynomial}).

 In \citetalias{2020ApJ...899...28D}, we identified five filaments in the observed region.
-Here, we obtain cross-sectional profiles of these filaments for locations that satisfy each of the following conditions. \begin{enumerate} \item SNR of the $PI$ emission $PI/\delta PI \geqslant 3$ over more than three contiguous observational beams, \item no star formation activity is found in its vicinity (see Figure \ref{fig:filament_section_pos} and Appendix \ref{sec:dust temperature}).
+Here we obtain cross-sectional profiles of these filaments for locations that satisfy each of the following conditions. \begin{enumerate} \item The S/N of the PI emission $\mathrm{PI}/\delta \mathrm{PI} \geqslant 3$ over more than three contiguous observational beams. \item No star formation activity is found in its vicinity (see Figure \ref{fig:filament_section_pos} and Appendix \ref{sec:dust temperature}).
 Thus, the radiation and dynamic interaction via, e.g., bipolar outflows from active star-forming regions that may affect the filament profile is expected to be negligible. \end{enumerate}

-We identify four filament segments, A, B, C and D in Figure \ref{fig:filament_section_pos}, that fulfill these conditions.
-All but segment D are in fact identified with $PI /\delta PI \geqslant 5$.
-Segments B and C are bridged by radiation with $PI /\delta PI \geqslant 3$, but we treat them as two independent regions because of their clear separation, which can be seen in the contour with $PI /\delta PI = 5$ (Figure \ref{fig:filament_section_pos}).
+We identify four filament segments, A, B, C, and D, in Figure \ref{fig:filament_section_pos} that fulfill these conditions.
+All but segment D are in fact identified with $\mathrm{PI} /\delta \mathrm{PI} \geqslant 5$.
+Segments B and C are bridged by radiation with $\mathrm{PI} /\delta \mathrm{PI} \geqslant 3$, but we treat them as two independent regions because of their clear separation, which can be seen in the contour with $\mathrm{PI} /\delta \mathrm{PI} = 5$ (Figure \ref{fig:filament_section_pos}).